-The district has not fully established controls for creating and maintaining user accounts for accessing system resources.
-Accounts assigned to former employees or volunteers no longer working for the district are not always removed timely, some accounts and passwords are shared by multiple users, and periodic monitoring to identify inactive accounts is not performed.
+The district has not fully established controls for maintaining user accounts for accessing system resources.
+Accounts assigned to former users no longer providing services for the district are not always removed timely, periodic monitoring to identify inactive accounts is not always performed, and periodic monitoring of appropriateness of users' access is not performed.